KeithPatarroyo/starter-hugo-research-group/content/post/2021-6-03_ProjectAnnouncement/index.md

 2. The Gemini Expedition
 <!--more-->

-In the following post we address a little bit the history of the project and present a brief overview of the main ongoing endeavors.
+In the following post we address a little bit the history of the project and present a brief overview of the main project components.

 ---